Prosecutor: Texarkana police's fatal shooting of man justified

-TEXARKANA — The fatal shooting of a man by police in June was justified under the law, according to a letter penned by the 8th Judicial District-South’s chief prosecuting attorney.
+TEXARKANA -- The fatal shooting of a man by police in June was justified, according to a letter by the 8th Judicial District-South's chief prosecuting attorney.

 Don Allen Crowson, 37, died June 26 after being shot by an officer in an apartment in the 1000 block of Hickory Street in Texarkana.
 Four Texarkana officers responded shortly before 10 p.m. to a disturbance call reporting that a man was threatening to kill someone.